-Thirty minutes before the 9.5 earthquake a foreshock shook the area near the towns of Valdivia and Puerta Montt.
-A foreshock is a smaller tremor that occurs before the much larger earthquake.
+Thirty minutes before the 9.5 earthquake a foreshock shook the area near the towns of Valdivia and Puerto Montt.
+A foreshock is a smaller tremor that occurs before the a larger earthquake.

 People ran outside in terror evacuating almost all the buildings and homes in the area prior to the great quake.
 This evacuation of homes and buildings prior to the much larger 9.5 earthquake saved many lives.
 The earthquake when it struck 30 minutes large destroyed most of the buildings and homes near the epicenter.

 Huge tsunami waves struck the coast 10 to 15 minutes after the major earthquake.
-They were approximately 75 feet high and killed many people along the coastline.
-On Chiloe Island people ran to their boats to escape when the shaking started.
-Tsunami waves coming ashore shortly thereafter destroyed all the boats filled with people.
+They were approximately 30 m ( 75 feet) high and killed many people along the coastline.

-The Nazca Plate movement relative to the Northern American Plate was approximately 54 feet.
-The The movement occurred over a 570 mile stretch of the fault was about 72 feet.
-The earthquake destroyed one in every three homes in the port city of Valparaiso.
+The Nazca Plate movement relative to the Northern American Plate.
+The Nazca plate descended 15 meters underneath the South American Plate.
+The earthquake was 30.5 km off the Chilean coast.
+The earthquake destroyed one in three homes in the port city of Valparaiso.

 Approximately two million people were left homeless.
 There has been no accurate accounting of the number of lives lost during the earthquake and subsequent tsunami.
 It is believed though that most of the loss of life were caused by the tsunamis as they swamped boats and came ashore in the coastal areas.